Which country is cheaper, Portugal or Belgium?

 Below we will examine the differences and similarities between Belgium and Portugal.
 With this information, you can decide for yourself which place is better for your next trip.

-Spend time exploring the sights and museums in either Belgium or Portugal.
+Spend time exploring the great sights and museums in either Belgium or Portugal.

 You'll find a good number of museums and monuments packed into Belgium.
 From art to history to culture, you'll find something for everyone.
 Some of the most popular art museums include The Magritte Museum in Brussels, François Duesberg Museum in Mons, and the Municipal Museum of Contemporary Art (SMAK) in Ghent.
 But it's not all about art, as visitors also love the Museum aan de Stroom (MAS) in Antwerp which focuses on the city's history as a maritime port.
 Also, science lovers should check out the Euro Space Center and the Royal Belgian Institute of Natural Sciences.
 For interesting history lessons, visit the Gallo-Roman Museum, Dossin Casern, and the In Flanders Fields museum.